UPPS 04.01.11 - Risk Management of Information Resources

 The assessment should also identify reasonable, foreseeable, internal, and external risks to the security, confidentiality, integrity, and availability of those resources.
 Owners and custodians should assess the sufficiency of safeguards in place to control these risks and take mitigating measures to protect the resources from unacceptable risks.
 They should also document their acceptance of residual risk (i.e., the exposure remaining after implementing appropriate protective measures, if any).
 The risk assessment should include consideration of employee training and management, information systems architecture and processes, business continuity planning and prevention, and detection and response to intrusion and attack.
 The assessment results shall be documented in a written report, protected from unauthorized disclosure, modification, or destruction, and retained until superseded by a subsequent documented assessment, plus one year (see TAC 202.73).

 Owners may opt to commission additional risk assessments as necessary.
-For example, the Student Health Center may commission a third party to conduct a risk assessment pertaining to HIPAA compliance in addition to annual, ISO-led assessments.
-Third-party risk assessors are subject to evaluation by the ISO (or designee).
+For example, the Student Health Center may commission a third party to conduct a risk assessment pertaining to HIPAA compliance in addition to annual, CISO-led assessments.
+Third-party risk assessors are subject to evaluation by the CISO (or designee).

 The CISO (or designee), shall periodically (at least annually) complete or commission a risk assessment of the information resources considered essential to the university’s critical mission and functions and shall recommend to the owners and custodians of these resources appropriate risk mitigation measures, technical controls, and procedural safeguards.
 The assessment may incorporate self-assessment questionnaires, vulnerability scans, scans for confidential information, and penetration testing.
 Findings and recommendations shall be provided to the owners and custodians of the information assets.